 Unit Trusts are mainly held by policyholders through unit-linked funds.
 The returns depend on the assets that the unit trust is invested in.
 The unit-trusts in ZLAP's unit-linked funds are mainly invested in equities.
-Investment returns on Unit Trusts were negative in 2018 due to the fall in the equity markets.
+Investment returns on Unit Trusts were positive in 2019 due to the strong growth in the equity markets.